monroeco12/stock-portfolio/README.md

 6. **stock-indicators:** Applies various financial indicators to stock data for analysis.
 7. **termcolor:** Integrates colored text into terminal output.

-You can easily install these required packages by running the following command: *pip install numpy*
+You can easily install these required packages by running the following command:
+- *pip install numpy pandas requests scipy stock-indicators termcolor*